Coroner urges public inquiry into GAA official’s murder as inquest ‘compromised’

 The coroner said he is unable to make a “proper analysis” of the material that has been redacted as a result of the Public Interest Immunity process.

+“To do so would inevitably result in an inquest that would be incomplete, inadequate, and misleading.”

-Mr Justice Kinney acknowledged that his decision will cause “further pain and anguish” for Mr Brown’s family.
+Mr Justice Kinney acknowledged that his decision would cause “further pain and anguish” for Mr Brown’s family.

-The coroner said he expects a reply from the Government on his request for a public inquiry within four weeks.
+The coroner said he expected a reply from the Government on his request for a public inquiry within four weeks.

 “His murder was senseless,” he added.